Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Introduction

 Unfortunately, the path integral method provides directly static (time-independent) quantities only.
 A possible solution to this problem has been identified long ago~\cite{Thirumalai1983}, by noting that the PIMC approach can rather supply the analytical continuation of the correlation functions on the {\em imaginary time} axis, simply by computing the correlation between two imaginary time slices along the path.
 The power spectrum, $S_{AB}(\omega)$, of a real time correlator, $C_{AB}$, between two operators $A$ and $B$ can then be obtained in an apparently straightforward manner by using the identity,

 While Eq.~(\ref{eq:inversion}) in principle allows one to obtain $S$ based on the data for $C(i\tau)$, with $\tau$ in $[0,\beta]$, it is well known that the inversion problem is ill-posed, in the sense that determining $S$ with high precision is an extremely difficult task, even if $C$ is known with excellent accuracy.
-For this reason, the approach pioneered by a few groups in the eighties within the framework of path integral calculations did not spread widely.
-Many recent studies obtained in various fields~\cite{PhysRevB.57.10287,Bertaina2017,LEVY2017149,PhysRevB.95.014102,PhysRevB.98.134509}, however, indicate that the present computing capabilities should by now allow us to carry out this program satisfactorily, by addressing the two major (and related) difficulties: {\em i)} to obtain with high accuracy the imaginary time correlation, in particular for current operators which suffer from the well known issue of diverging variance~\cite{Herman1982} in the limit of large $M$; and {\em ii)} to solve the ill-posed problem of obtaining the frequency spectrum from the imaginary time correlation functions.
+For this reason, the approach pioneered by a few groups in the eighties within the framework of path integral calculations did not spread widely. \mh{As an alternative, real-time correlation functions of the centroid, or ring-polymer dynamics computed within PIMD, often provide accurate spectra~\cite{Perez2009}.
+They lack, nonetheless, a rigorous justification of the underlying semi-classical approximation for obtaining low temperature transport properties, and we will not go this route in what follows.}

+Many recent studies obtained in various fields~\cite{PhysRevB.57.10287,Bertaina2017,LEVY2017149,PhysRevB.95.014102,PhysRevB.98.134509}, however, indicate that the present computing capabilities should by now allow us to carry out \mh{the original program of analytical continuation from imaginary to real time spectra} satisfactorily, by addressing the two major (and related) difficulties: {\em i)} to obtain with high accuracy the imaginary time correlation, in particular for current operators which suffer from the well known issue of diverging variance~\cite{Herman1982} in the limit of large $M$; and {\em ii)} to solve the ill-posed problem of extracting the frequency spectrum from the imaginary time correlation functions.